10 Ransomware Examples to Stay Away From

 - Don’t rush to click.
 Take your time to think when you see an email that seems even a bit weird or unexpected.

-- Automize your security for the cloud data using a ransomware blocker + backup service.
+- Automize your security for the cloud data using ransomware protection + backup service for SaaS data.
 In case of an attack, it identifies and blocks the source of the attack, stops the encryption process, and recovers all encrypted files from the last backup.